nock/welcome/README.md

 ### 📖 Documentation

 You can help us improve the documentation of `nock`, the library, at https://github.com/nock/nock.
-You can also help us improve this very README or the processes we describe in this repository, to make them more clear
+You can also help us improve this very README or the processes we describe in this repository, to make them more clear.

 ### 📝 Editorial